dmccuk/packer_demo/README.md

 ## Build script

-Create a file called example.sh with this contents:
+Check this file called example.sh.
+Here is the contents:

 ````
 #!/bin/bash